shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/incrementality.md

 ---
-title : Data Science - Incrementality
-description : Incrementality is the measurement of incremental lift, the percentage of conversions that can be attributed to an advertisement or advertising campaign. ms.custom : data-science
+title : Data Science Toolkit - Incrementality description : Incrementality is the measurement of incremental lift, the percentage of conversions that can be attributed to an advertisement or advertising campaign. ms.custom : data-science
 ---

-# Data Science - Incrementality
+# Data Science Toolkit - Incrementality

-## WHAT is incrementality
+## What is incrementality?

 Advertisers want to ensure the effectiveness of their advertising campaigns and that they are getting the best return on their advertising